 Abstract:

 The role of friends in the US opioid epidemic is examined.
 Using data from the National Longitudinal Survey of Adolescent Health (Add Health), adults aged 25-34 and their high school best friends are focused on.
 An instrumental variable technique is employed to estimate peer effects in opioid misuse.
-Severe injuries in the previous year are used as an instrument for opioid misuse in order to estimate the causal impact of someone misusing opioids on the probability that their best friends also misuse.
+Severe injuries in the previous year are used as an instrument for opioid misuse in order to estimate the causal impact of a person’s best friends’ opioid misuse on their own misuse.
 The estimated peer effects are significant: Having a best friend with a reported serious injury in the previous year increases the probability of own opioid misuse by around 7 percentage points in a population where 17 percent ever misuses opioids.
-The effect is driven by individuals without a college degree and those who live in the same county as their best friends.
+The effect is concentrated among non-college graduates and peers with strong ties who are central in their friendship networks.
+Peer opioid misuse leads to deteriorating health, opioid addiction, and eventually death.

 There have been more than 500,000 opioid overdose deaths since 2000.
-To analyze the opioid epidemic, a model is constructed where individuals, with and without pain, choose whether to misuse opioids knowing the probabilities of addiction and dying.
-These odds are functions of opioid use.
-Markov chains are estimated from the US data for the college and non-college educated that summarize the transitions into and out of opioid addiction as well as to a deadly overdose.
-A structural model is constructed that matches the estimated Markov chains.
-The epidemic's drivers, and the impact of medical interventions, are examined.
+To analyze the opioid epidemic, a model is constructed where individuals choose whether to use opioids recreationally, knowing the probabilities of addiction and dying.
+These odds are functions of recreational opioid usage.
+The model is fit to estimated Markov chains from the US data that summarize the transitions into and out of opioid addiction as well as to a deadly overdose.
+The epidemic is broken down into two subperiods: 2000–2010 and 2010–2019.
+The opioid epidemic’s drivers and the impact of medical interventions are examined.
+Lax prescribing practices and misinformation about the risk of addiction are important drivers of the first half of the epidemic.
+Falling prices for black-market opioids combined with an increase in their lethality are found to be important for the second half.

 We study the effect of poor health on labor supply and its implications for lifetime earnings inequality.
 Using a dynamic panel approach, we provide empirical evidence that negative health shocks significantly reduce earnings.
 The effect is primarily driven by the participation margin and is concentrated among the less educated and those in poor health.
-Next, we develop a life cycle model of labor supply featuring risky and heterogeneous health profiles that affect individuals' productivity, likelihood of access to social insurance, disutility from work, mortality, and medical expenses.
+Next, we develop a life cycle model of labor supply featuring risky and heterogeneous frailty profiles that affect individuals' productivity, likelihood of access to social insurance, disutility from work, mortality, and medical expenses.
 Individuals can either work or not work and apply for social security disability insurance (SSDI/SSI).
 Eliminating health inequality in our model reduces the variance of log lifetime (accumulated) earnings by 28 percent at age 55.
 About 60 percent of this effect is due to the impact of poor health on the probability of obtaining SSDI/SSI benefits.
 Despite this, we show that eliminating the SSDI/SSI program reduces ex ante welfare.

 We develop a Bayesian method for estimating the dynamics of COVID-19 deaths and discover four key findings that expose the limitations of current structural epidemiological models.
 (1) Across 132 locations worldwide, daily death growth rates declined rapidly from high levels during the initial 30 days of the epidemic.
 (2) After this initial period, daily death growth rates fluctuated substantially around zero percent.
 (3) The cross-location standard deviation of death growth rates decreased rapidly in the first 10 days but remained high afterward.
 (4) These insights apply to both effective reproduction numbers and their cross-location variability through epidemiological models.